Thames Valley Police: Pro-Active Team

 This team featured in the TV show Road Wars.

-Currently Thames Valley Police has centralised all of its ProActive teams to be run as a shared service from its headquarters.
-This unit is part of the roads policing unit and mainly uses unmarked cars across the force area.
-Instead of just responding to incidents the unit uses a proactive approach the majority of time, by trying to prevent crime before it takes place and actively looking for criminals and catching them in the act as well as patrolling areas based on intelligence.
+This unit is part of Roads Policing and mainly uses unmarked cars across the force area.
+Instead of just responding to incidents, the unit uses a proactive approach by actively looking for criminals and catching them in the act, as well as patrolling areas based on intelligence.

-The team works in a number of areas including Forced Method of Entry, Targeted intelligence policing and specialist surveillance of criminals both covertly and overtly.
+The team works in a number of areas including Forced Method of Entry, targeted intelligence and specialist surveillance of criminals both covertly and overtly.

 Air Operations Unit

-The Air Support Unit was officially created in 1982, but the use of helicopters in Thames Valley goes back to 1963, when Oxford City Police experimented with a Brantley helicopter with a dog basket attached to the skids.
+The Air Support Unit was officially created in 1982, but the use of helicopters in Thames Valley goes back to 1963, when Oxford City Police experimented with a Brantly helicopter with a dog basket attached to the skids.
 Thames Valley Police rented helicopters for use on special occasions in the 1970s and '80s.
 The unit was founded in 1982 when part-time daylight flights were routinely contracted and eight Sergeants were transferred from Traffic and Operations to ASU.
 In 1986, the unit was moved to RAF Abingdon.

 In 1988, the department became a full-time operational unit, only the third in the country at the time and a sergeant and two police constables were seconded to the unit as observers.
 Throughout this time the helicopters and pilots were chartered from commercial companies.

 In 1996, Thames Valley Police, Bedfordshire Police and Hertfordshire Constabulary amalgamated air support resources and founded the Chiltern Air Support Unit, having received funding in 1995 to buy a second helicopter.
 The alliance is recognised to have started unofficially in 1992, when Thames Valley would sell flying time to its nearby forces.
 Helicopters were based at RAF Henlow and RAF Benson, providing support 24/7, with night-time cover from at least one base.

 Since 2012, the management of police air-support nationally has moved to the National Police Air Service (NPAS).
 G-TVHB continues to be based at RAF Benson, whilst the Henlow base was closed and helicopter relocated elsewhere by NPAS.